haushouse/bento/_works/battleCaster.md

 We used transparency and light to make the interface look more open and indicate information.
 To make sure that text would still be readable even on a light background we used subtle drop shadows and a slight blur effect along with a generous text-shadow.

-## Cards
+## Card Redesign

 While not in the initial brief, the design team felt that the current card design did not match the new UI assets and was not very legible when shrunk down to fit a mobile phone screen.

 <figure> <img src="/assets/images/bcCards.png" alt="card redesign"> </figure>

 Some of the biggest changes were cleaning up the card shape and remove the textured background.
-To make the text more legible, we also bumped up the font size and removed unnecessary elements such as flavor text and artist description.
-Instead, those elements moved to the deck builder page.
+To make the text more legible, we increased the font size and removed unnecessary elements such as flavor text and artist description.
+Instead, those elements were moved to the deck builder page.
 The team also moved the damage amount to the upper left to increase visibility.

 {% include caption.html sideBySide=false url="/assets/images/bc_cardInfo.png" title="Card Details" description="We removed the flavor text and artist credit from the card and displayed it in the deck builder." %}